Olha Kosach-Kryvyniuk

-Olha Petrovna Kosach-Kryvyniuk (Ukrainian: Ольга Косач-Кривинюк; May 26, 1877 – November 11, 1945) was a Ukrainian writer, translator, and physician.
+Olha Petrivna Kosach-Kryvyniuk (Ukrainian: Ольга Косач-Кривинюк; May 26, 1877 – November 11, 1945) was a Ukrainian writer, translator, and physician.

 A member of the Prosvita cultural movement, she worked to establish a Ukrainian literary tradition through completing Ukrainian-language translations of Russian, French, and English literature under the pseudonym Olena Zirka.
 Her efforts to document the life and work of her sister, the poet Lesya Ukrainka, culminated in an extensive chronology that was published posthumously in 1970.

 Early life

 Olha Kosach was born in 1877 in the city of Novohrad-Volynskyi (at the time situated in the Russian Empire; now Zviahel, Ukraine).
 Her parents were Petro Kosach and the writer and activist Olena Pchilka, and her siblings Lesya Ukrainka and Mykhailo Kosach also became prominent writers and public figures.

 Kosach attended a girls' school in Kyiv, graduating in 1897.
 She also taught Sunday school while living there.

 Studies in Saint Petersburg

 She traveled to Saint Petersburg to train as a physician, studying at the Saint Petersburg Women's Medical Institute, now the First Pavlov State Medical University of St. Petersburg, from 1899 to 1903.

 While living there, she began working as a translator, translating the work of Ukrainian novelists into Russian for the magazine Life.
 She also became involved in the Ukrainian student hromada in Saint Petersburg.
 She was imprisoned for her involvement in the secret society.

 In addition to her nationalist leanings, Kosach was a feminist who advocated for women's empowerment.
 After graduating from the medical institute in 1904, she married Mykhailo Kryvyniuk, but her parents struggled to accept her rejection of a church marriage, which she viewed as demeaning to women, in favor of a civil partnership.